-The "continuity budget" for 2012 has been developed on the basis of the planned and on-going activities deemed necessary for continuing to support the requirements of the Network and of the global Technical Committee, and implementing the 2009-2013 Strategy with the same level of intensity as during 2009, 2010 and 2011 (the "continuity workplan").
+The "continuity budget" for 2012 was developed on the basis of the planned and on-going activities deemed necessary for continuing to support the requirements of the Network and of the global Technical Committee, and implementing the 2009-2013 Strategy with the same level of intensity as during 2009, 2010 and 2011 (the "continuity workplan").
 Detailed activity sheets describing the GWPO activities, including the Technical Committee, the human and financial resources required, and the main outputs related to the outcome challenges, are presented in Volume 2.
-The continuity budget maintains the present level of core contributions to all 13 regions at €200,000 per region.
-However, based on the assured funding for 2012, there are insufficient funds to carry on all planned GWPO (Secretariat and Technical Committee) activities.
-This has necessitated the development of the "balanced" budget through significant cuts in activities and expenditures within the GWPO "continuity" workplan and budget.
+The continuity budget maintains the core contributions to all 13 regions at €200,000 per region.